Choctaw Nation of Oklahoma: Self-determination 1970s-present

 The 1970s were a crucial and defining decade for the Choctaw.
 To a large degree, the Choctaw repudiated the more extreme Indian activism.
 They sought a local grassroots solution to reclaim their cultural identity and sovereignty as a nation.

 Republican President Richard Nixon, long sympathetic to American Indian rights, ended the government's push for termination.
 On August 24, 1970, he signed a bill repealing the Termination Act of 1959, before the Choctaw would have been terminated.
 Some Oklahoma Choctaw organized a grassroots movement to change the direction of the tribal government.
 In 1971, the Choctaw held their first popular election of a chief since Oklahoma entered the Union in 1907.
 Nixon stated the tribes had a right to determine their own destiny.

-A group calling themselves the Oklahoma City Council of Choctaws endorsed thirty-one-year-old David Gardner for chief, in opposition to the current chief, seventy-year-old Harry Belvin.
+A group calling themselves the Oklahoma City Council of Choctaws endorsed 31-old David Gardner for chief, in opposition to the current chief, 70-year-old Harry Belvin.
 Gardner campaigned on a platform of greater financial accountability, increased educational benefits, the creation of a tribal newspaper, and increased economic opportunities for the Choctaw people.
 Amid charges of fraud and rule changes concerning age, Gardner was declared ineligible to run.
 He did not meet the new minimum age requirement of thirty-five.
 Belvin was re-elected to a four-year term as chief.

 In 1975, thirty-five-year-old David Gardner defeated Belvin to become the Choctaw Nation's second popularly elected chief.
 1975 also marked the year that the United States Congress passed the landmark Indian Self-Determination and Education Assistance Act, which had been supported by Nixon before he resigned his office due to the Watergate scandal.
 This law revolutionized the relationship between Indian Nations and the federal government by providing for nations to make contracts with the BIA, in order to gain control over general administration of funds destined for them.